Skip to Main Content

 A Courtyard, a Pine Tree, and Taiwan's Five Peoples

-Da'an District positions itself as Taipei's quietest prestige address for serious dining, and the approach to Hosu on Alley 20 off Ren'ai Road Section 4 confirms that instinct.
+Hosu is a one-Michelin-star restaurant in Taipei's Da’an District, with a price point of about US$110 per person.
+The approach to Hosu on Alley 20 off Ren'ai Road Section 4 confirms that instinct.
 A native five-needle pine anchors the courtyard.
-The walls inside carry oyster shell paint — a material with deep roots in Taiwan's coastal building traditions — and the overall effect is one of deliberate, grounded restraint rather than the glass-and-steel minimalism common to newer tasting-menu rooms across the city.
+The walls inside carry oyster shell paint, a material with deep roots in Taiwan's coastal building traditions, and the overall effect is one of deliberate, grounded restraint rather than the glass-and-steel minimalism common to newer tasting-menu rooms across the city.
 For diners arriving at a milestone dinner, the physical setting does quiet work before the first course arrives.

 The Architecture of the Menu